Transportation In West Virginia

 “Begin at the State Capitol and travel through Malden, boyhood home of Booker T. Washington.
 Then continue through white-water mountain country and the breathtaking scenery of New River Gorge and Hawks Nest State Park.
 On the eastern end, encounter colonial Lewisburg, and the oldest golf course in the US.”

-Explore America’s Byways “Midland Trail” Website – see menu on left for Maps, Directions, and Photos
+Explore America’s Byways’ “Midland Trail” Website – see menu at top for Maps and Photos

 “Midland Trail”